BanForFun/react-select-table/README.md

 * Item pagination
 * Resizable columns
 * Sticky header
-* Drag selection with automatic scrolling
+* Drag selection with automatic scrolling (even with uneven in height rows)
 * Selection behavior emulating windows ListView
 * Fully usable with only the keyboard
 * Percentage based column sizing (can be used in resizable containers)